john-h-k/DDSTextureLoader.NET/README.md

 LoaderFlags:
 * `LoaderFlags.None` - The default.
 No flags
-* `LoaderFlags.Srgb` - Convert the return format to the equivalent format with SRGB enabled Note: No data conversion occurs
+* `LoaderFlags.Srgb` - Convert the return format to the equivalent format with SRGB enabled.
+Note: No data conversion occurs
 * `LoaderFlags.ReserveMips` - Reserves space (but does not generate) for MIPs